Sleep Apnea in Bridgeton, MO

 - Does your partner complain about your snoring?

 These are all signs and symptoms of sleep apnea (the word “apnea” literally means “without breath”).
-If you answered “yes” to more than one of the questions above, there is a good chance you may have sleep apnea in Bridgeton, MO!
+If you answered “yes” to more than one of the questions above, there is a good chance you may have sleep apnea!

 When you have sleep apnea, you stop breathing multiple times throughout the night, causing your brain to wake you up slightly so that you can resume breathing.
 Not only does the condition disturb your rest and prevent you from getting the deep sleep your body needs to restore itself, but sleep apnea can also lead to multiple complications throughout your body including higher levels of anxiety and high blood pressure, which in turn increases your risk of heart attacks and strokes.

 If you have been diagnosed with sleep apnea or even suspect that you might have the condition, it is important to get professional help.
-At Dr. Kevin Burgdorf, D.D.S., we offer sleep apnea treatment in Maryland Heights, MO.
+At Dr. Kevin Burgdorf, D.D.S., we offer sleep apnea treatment.
 In the sections below, we are going to take a more in-depth look at sleep apnea and discuss possible treatments for the condition.

 Effects of Sleep Apnea in Bridgeton, MO